ufal/npfl138/tasks/torch_dataset.md

 #### Points: 2 points
 #### Tests: torch_dataset_tests

-In this assignment you will familiarize yourselves with `torch.utils.data`, which is a PyTorch way of constructing training datasets.
+In this assignment you will familiarize yourself with `torch.utils.data`, which is a PyTorch way of constructing training datasets.
 If you want, you can read the [Dataset and DataLoaders tutorial](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).